Yes you can train to become an Approved Driving Instructor!

-A 40 hour in-car training course, split over 2 to 4 weeks (depending on availability) and covering all aspects of driving instruction.
-Delivered one- to- one by ORDIT registered ADI trainer and ex DVSA examiner Steve Corrall.
-Designed to fully prepare you to give quality instruction and to take the Part Three test. (£1800)*
+A 40 hour training course, split over 4 to 6 weeks (depending on availability) and covering all aspects of driving instruction.
+Delivered through a mix of one- to- one and home study, by ORDIT registered ADI trainer and ex DVSA examiner Steve Corrall.
+Designed to fully prepare you to give quality instruction and to take the Part Three test. (£1950)*

 Trainee Licence - You will now have the opportunity to apply for a pink Trainee Licence and become a Potential Driving Instructor (PDI) After your initial 40hours training, we will link you up with local driving schools looking for trainee instructors enabling you to teach real pupils and get valuable experince.
 Earning whilst you're learning!**

-All training is delivered one to one by Steve Corrall, an ex DVSA driving examiner and ORDIT registered ADI trainer with twenty years industry experience.
+All training is delivered by Steve Corrall, an ex DVSA driving examiner and ORDIT registered ADI trainer with twenty years industry experience.

-All training is practical one-to-one, quality tuition, and all training takes place on the road.
+All training is a mix ofpractical one-to-one, and home-study, quality tuition.
 You will also be given a lesson by lesson recap with objectives.